December 2007 - December 2022

 2021 Lauren’s Kids joins with AshBritt to unveil the results of their completed multi-year rebuild of the Gulf Coast Children's Advocacy Center Trauma Therapy House following the destruction of Hurricane Michael in October of 2018.
 The effort was documented in TV awareness program Journey Home, broadcast across Florida during April, showcasing the resilience of survivors while raising awareness about the critical work of children’s advocacy centers and the issue of childhood sexual abuse.

-National Child Abuse Prevention Month, in honor and recognition of the 42 million survivors of child sexual abuse living in the U.S. today.
+Lauren's Kids launches its first 42 Miles for the 42 Million virtual walk during National Child Abuse Prevention Month in honor and recognition of the 42 million survivors of child sexual abuse living in the U.S. today.
 The effort raises more than $42,000 toward programs to educate children in prevention and safety.

 Lauren’s Kids releases a study finding 1 in 4 college athletes has been sexually harassed or abused by an authority figure on college campuses, calling for greater protections for student athletes.